 Any traditional cake has a number of different stories about its origins.
 We know the Simnel cake is associated with Springtime.
 This is a time of sunshine and colour.
-The flowers are now in bloom and mornings are no longer dark.
-Lighter mornings are full of birdsong.
+The flowers are blooming and mornings are lighter.
 You may even catch a glimpse of bird gathering twigs as they build their nests.

 The world is coming back to life.
-According to Anglo-Saxon tradition Spring comes because the Goddess of Spring, Eostre, returns to Earth.
-Feasts were held in her honour and many of our Easter traditions stem from these times.
+According to Anglo-Saxon tradition Spring arrives because the Goddess of Spring, Eostre, returns to Earth.
+What better way to welcome an old friend back than a nice cake?

-While Simnel cake is delicious, fruit cake does take a while to make.
-These Simnel Muffins give you all the taste of a Simnel cake in less time.
+Simnel cake is delicious but fruit cake does take a while to make.
+These Simnel muffins give you all the taste of a Simnel cake in less time.
 They are perfect if you are having a large family gathering or and Easter party.

 Why not pin the recipe for later?